HiveCase/layered-representation-of-images/README.md

 **Two backends, matching what is honestly recoverable:**

-- **`interior` (default, no extra weights).** Recovers occlusion that is *enclosed* by the object's own outline — a strap, a held object, a railing crossing a body.
+- **`interior` (default, no extra weights).** Recovers occlusion that is *enclosed* by the object's own outline, such as a strap, a held object, or a railing crossing a body.
 These pixels provably belong to the object (they lie inside its filled silhouette) so they can be reclaimed with confidence.
 This backend is conservative by design: it never invents extent the image does not support.
 - **`pix2gestalt` (optional, external install).** A diffusion amodal-completion model that hallucinates the object's *entire* shape and appearance, including **boundary** occlusion (e.g. legs cut off behind a car).
 Enable it in the config once the [pix2gestalt](https://github.com/cvlab-columbia/pix2gestalt) repo is installed.

 The **background layer** is always completed: every hole left behind the foreground is inpainted and the layer is made fully opaque, so it stands alone as a clean backdrop.